crollinson/ED_PalEON/README.md

 *** Note: This requires the netCDF Operators (nco) software version 4.3.4 (http://nco.sourceforge.net).
 At BU, this is loaded as a module (line 30 of start_new_batch.sh)

 ##### File paths, etc. you will need to change in start_new_batch.sh
+- line 33: file path to the ED executable
 - line 34: file_dir   = where you want the ED outputs to write to (line 34)
 - line 35: grid_order = path to the setup file with the order in which PalEON grid cells should be completed (line 35)
 - line 36-38: file_[clay/sand/depth] = these should all be in the regional environmental drivers you downloaded from iPlant (lines 36-38)